meizabel/documentation/concepts.md

 Command focuses on what the user considers as an operation.
 In Spine [command](/java) is as protobuf message.

 **Event** is something that happened in the past.
 Capture all changes to an application state as a sequence of events.
 In Spine events are defined as prorobuf messages.
-Find out more about [Writing an Event](/docs/tutorials/basic/java.html).
+Find out more about [Writing an Event] .

 **Aggregate** is a pattern in Domain-Driven Design.
 According to  [Martin Fowler](http://martinfowler.com/bliki/DDD_Aggregate.html), a DDD aggregate is a cluster of domain objects that can be treated as a single unit.